dannypeterson/Kanye-West-Workout-Plan/README.md

 ### **_Description_**

 This full stack application allows you to plan your next workout!
 Whether it is a chest day, or the dreadful leg day, we got you covered.
+This app lets you select or add an Upper Body or Lower Body workout where you can pick and choose which exercises you would like to do.

 ---